 2. Stay up to date with industry trends

-Keeping up to date with the industry trends is vital to professional growth.
-Continuous learners make time to read about innovations within technology in general as well as their specific field.
+Keeping up to date with industry trends is vital to professional growth.
+Continuous learners make time to read about innovations within technology in general as well as in their specific field.

-To cultivate this habit, follow top tech publications and set alerts or notifications on various news apps to current on industry news.
-Reading books and blogs from top experts can also help you stay on top of trends and broaden your horizons.
+To cultivate this habit, think about following several technology publications.
+You can also set alerts on your favorite ‘News’ app to notify you when industry topics are published.
+Reading books and blogs from industry experts can also help you stay on top of trends and broaden your horizons.

 3. Connect with other professionals